LocalCoinIS/dev.bitshares.works/docs/knowledge_base/glossary.rst

 unit test
 ----------------------
-- In BitShares-Core unit test files locate in a /test/ folder.
+- In LocalCoin-Core unit test files locate in a /test/ folder.
 They are meant to ensure that the code behaves the right way.